How to Order the Best BBQ at Clark Crew in Brookside

 - 1 Sauce Sampler (Original, Spicy, Smokehouse)

 This combination covers all the bases: texture, flavor, fat, smoke, and balance.
-It’s the order that most regulars return for.
+Its the order that most regulars return for.

 Real Examples